popcorn101/mysql-cli/README.md

 A Python based MySQL client made using mysql-python-connector and pandas libraries.
 <br>

 #Dependencies

 Run on your pc:
+'''bash
-<div>pip install mysql-python-connector && pip install pandas</div>
+pip install mysql-python-connector && pip install pandas
+'''